DAIRY PRODUCTS

 Many adults (and children, too) have a milk sensitivity or ÒallergyÓ.
 This can cause stomach pain, a runny nose and many other possible symptoms.
 In a few cases, it seems to result in a milk addiction.
 Read Food Addictions for more information on this interesting topic.

-The adult problem with most milks may or may not be due to the casein (milk protein) or lactose (milk sugar).
+The adult problem with most milks may be due to the casein (milk protein) or lactose (milk sugar).
 However, it can be to other constituents of milk as well.

 Some contend that the reason for the allergies is that adults should not consume dairy products as they are designed for suckling babies.
 However, most cultures in the world do consume dairy into adulthood, including many extremely healthy populations in Europe, for example.
-Asians seem to have more problems with dairy products as a rule, and consume much less of them.
+Asians and black-skinned people often have more problems with dairy products as a rule, and consume much less of them.
 It appears that the Caucasian or white race can digest dairy protein better.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols